• High level clients

 • Great team environment

-A well-established brand and strategic design agency are looking for a Design Director to lead their Auckland team.
+A well-established brand and strategic design agency are looking for an intermediate designer to join their Auckland team.

-• Strong and innovative creative concepts for print and digital platforms
+• Strong and original creative concepts for print and digital platforms

 • Solution based, problem solving